 Aside from the ostentatious display of wealth, here’s some of the things you can expect in one of the wealthiest cities in the UAE, perhaps even the world.

 Safety in Dubai

 It’s incredibly safe in Dubai.
-Even as the city becomes a global hotspot attracting businessmen, investors, and holiday-makers from across the world, it remains literally untouched by crime that usually accompanies globalisation.
+Even as the city becomes a global hotspot, attracting businessmen, investors, and holiday-makers from across the world, it remains literally untouched by crime that usually accompanies globalization.
 Dubai’s world-class police force has ensured that the city remains one of the safest places to be.